ml4bigdata/ml4bigdata.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---

-Welcome to the **Aalto Machine Learning Research Group**, led by [Professor Alexander Jung](mailto:alex.jung@aalto.fi).
-Our research focuses on machine learning models that ensure **human agency, oversight, and adherence to fundamental rights**.
+Welcome to the **Aalto Machine Learning Research Group**, led by Professor Alexander Jung.
+Our research focuses on **machine learning models that respect human agency, oversight, and fundamental rights**.
 We work on topics including **federated learning, explainable AI, and fairness in machine learning**.

 ## 🏛️ Research Areas
 - Federated Learning and Privacy-Preserving AI